Sheung Wan (constituency)

-Sheung Wan is one of the 15 constituencies in the Central and Western District of Hong Kong, represented from 1994 to 2021 by Kam Nai-wai of the Democratic Party in the Central and Western District Council.
+Sheung Wan was one of the 15 constituencies in the Central and Western District of Hong Kong, represented from 1994 to 2021 by Kam Nai-wai of the Democratic Party in the Central and Western District Council.

-The constituency is loosely based on the Sheung Wan area with estimated population of 14,981.
+The constituency was loosely based on the Sheung Wan area with estimated population of 14,981.

 Boundaries

 Sheung Wan constituency is roughly based on the northwestern portion of Sheung Wan area, bounded on the west by Wilmer Street, on the south by Queen's Road West and Hollywood Road, on the east by Ladder Street and Cleverly Street, and on the north by Victoria Harbour.

 The entrances/exits of MTR Sheung Wan station, which are all located east of Cleverly Street, are thus not within the boundaries of the constituency, belonging to the neighbouring Chung Wan constituency instead, as is the eastern part of the Sheung Wan where Infinitus Plaza and Wing On Centre are located.
 Also, the part of Sheung Wan between Hollywood Road and Caine Road belongs to the Tung Wah constituency.

 Bordering Sheung Wan are the constituencies of Chung Wan, Sai Ying Pun and Tung Wah.